42Crunch/apisecurity-tutorial/README.md

 ## Understanding the scan workflow

-The workflow is defined in the `.github/workflows/42crunch-api-security-scan.yml` file.
+The workflow is defined in the `.github/workflows/42c-scan.yml` file.
 It is composed of 4 steps:

 1. Checkout the code repository
-2. Retrieving the credential to be used by the scan at execution time.
-This is done by using the /login endpoint of the Pixi API.
+2. Retrieve the credential to be used by the scan at execution time.
+This is done by using the `/login` endpoint of the Pixi API.
 For testing simplicity, the user and password are set at the beginning of the workflow.
 In real scenarios, the user and password would be stored in Github Secrets.
 3. Run 42Crunch Scan and upload the results to GitHub Code Scanning, using the credential retrieved in the previous step.
 4. Save the SARIF report as an artifact